Maximos of Kafsokalyvia

 Maximos of Kafsokalyvia or Maximos Kausokalybis (Μάξιμος Καυσοκαλύβης; died 1365 or 1380; also spelled Kafsokalyvis, from "of the burning hut"), also known as St. Maximos the Hut Burner, was a hesychast monk who lived on Mount Athos in Greece.
 Some of Maximos' writings on prayer and ascetism are included in the Philokalia.

-He is celebrated by the Eastern Orthodox Church on January 13.
+He is celebrated by the Eastern Orthodox Church on January 13 (26).

 Biography

+According to Theophanes of Vatopedi, Maximos was born Manuel (his baptismal name) into an aristocratic family in Lampsacus, a town on the Hellespont.
+He was born sometime between 1272 and 1285.

 The stories of Maximos's life recount that, as a child, he was devoted to the Virgin Mary and gave his food and clothing to the poor.
 When his parents arranged his marriage at age 17, he instead moved to Mount Ganos, where he became the student of an elderly monk.
 Around this time he began his life of austerity, sleeping on the ground, staying awake for long periods, and fasting.
+He also spent time as a monk at Mount Papikion.

 After his spiritual father died, he went to Constantinople, spending a year in the city, where he acted as a "holy fool," pretending to be mad while living in the gateway of a famous church.

 Maximos then settled at the Great Lavra.
 During his time there, he experienced three divine visions from the Virgin Mary, who told Maximos to ascend the summit of Mount Athos.
 After the third vision, Maximos finally obeyed and climbed up to the summit of Mount Athos, where he spent three days before receiving a vision of the Virgin Mary, who told him to remain on Mount Athos.
 Thus began around ten years of wandering.
 Maximos lived an austere life, mostly as a recluse in crude shelters, moving from time to time to seek further seclusion.
 He wore only a single piece of clothing, lived on a diet of wild nuts and berries, and would regularly burn down his hut as he moved on to new locations.
 His habit of burning his old hut when it was time to move resulted in his nickname "The Hut-Burner."